Cruise Tips5 Things to Know When Cruising with a Third Person in a...

 Traditionally, standard cabins are sized for two people.
 Family cabins and suites are another matter altogether.

-So, what happens if you decide to cruise with a total of three in a cabin?
+So, what happens if you decide to cruise with a total of three or four in a cabin?
 How will this affect your stay and experience?

 First of all, not all cabins can accommodate third and fourth persons.
 Be sure to choose the proper cabin when booking.
 Once we get past this standard rule, there are a few other things to remember.

-With the exception of some suites, cruise ship cabins tend to run on the small side.
-An interior cabin is usually the smallest option on the boat.
-If a third person is in your room, be aware that space will be scarce.
+On most ships cruise ship cabins tend to run on the small side.
+An interior cabin is usually the smallest option on the vessel.

-It is highly suggested to book an outside cabin in these situations.
+I recommend an ocean view cabin at the very least.
 The space may not differ much, but having a window or porthole can give the room a more open feel.

 A balcony cabin is an even better option.
 When space is feeling a bit cramped, there is an outside area to relax in that usually has a table and chairs.
 Even if the room isn’t larger itself, the balcony area creates a feeling of a larger space, with more options for everyone.